 According to studies on drug abuse, there is a correlation between genetics and drug abuse.
 One study involved 861 identical twins and 653 fraternal twins.
 The results demonstrated that there is a higher likelihood for an identical twin to develop an addiction than a non-identical twin.
-There is another study conducted on 231 respondents clinically diagnosed with drug addiction or alcoholism.
-61 persons neither drug addicts nor alcoholics also participated in the survey.
-It is 8 times more likely for participants whose parents were addicts to become dependents.
+Another study conducted on 231 respondents clinically diagnosed with drug addiction or alcoholism found it is 8 times more likely for participants whose parents were addicts to become dependents.

 Treatment Program For Drug Abusers

 The severity and type of drug abuse case determine the kind of treatment an addict will receive.
 Drug addicts are free to choose between receiving treatment on an outpatient or inpatient basis.
 If the patient has a strong will to leave drugs, there is a better chance of recovery.
 The types of substance abuse treatment include:

 - Detoxification: This is the first treatment received by patients seeking to recover from drug addiction.
 Drug addicts are medically monitored on a 24/7 basis in an inpatient setting.
 In an outpatient clinic, the patient is detoxified regularly while receiving a daily dose of prescription drugs.